 Stock up on protective oils:

 If you're curling or straightening your hair, coat it with a leave-in oil before using any heat styling tool during winters.
 The cold and dry weather causes damage to your hair just as much as any other time.
-You can use virgin coconut oil as a natural heat protectant and hair conditioner for winter.
+You can use virgin coconut oil with Vitamin E as a natural heat protectant and hair conditioner for winter.

 Cut down on heat styling: